uday-iiitian/WhatsApp-Chat-Analyzer/README.md

 # WhatsApp Chat Analyzer

-A small Streamlit app to analyze exported WhatsApp chats.
-It parses an exported chat file, preprocesses messages, and visualizes chat statistics such as message counts, timelines, activity maps, wordclouds, most common words and emojis.
+WhatsApp Chat Analyzer is a local data-processing and analytics tool that parses exported WhatsApp chat text and provides interactive visualizations and summary statistics via a Streamlit app.
+It converts chat text into a structured dataset and offers timelines, activity heatmaps, wordclouds (with Hinglish stopwords), emoji statistics, link/media detection, and per-user breakdowns.

 ## Features
 - Parse WhatsApp exported chat text using timestamps like `[dd/mm/yy, h:mm:ss AM/PM]`.